electryone/Pymoth/README.md

 **Instance(id_number=-1, img_path=None, frame_index=None, bounding_box=None, coordinates=None, conf=None, state=None, color=None)**

-- :param id_number: int: the unique identification number of the instance
+- id_number: int: the unique identification number of the instance
-- :param img_path: str: the path to the image that contains the instance
+- img_path: str: the path to the image that contains the instance
-- :param frame_index: int: the index number of the frame that contains the instance
+- frame_index: int: the index number of the frame that contains the instance
-- :param bounding_box: np.array(1, 4): the bounding box of the instance (left, top, width, height)
+- bounding_box: np.array(1, 4): the bounding box of the instance (left, top, width, height)
-- :param coordinates: np.array(1, 3): the world coordinates of the instance (...)
+- coordinates: np.array(1, 3): the world coordinates of the instance (...)
-- :param conf: int: the detection confidence of the instance (default = -1)
+- conf: int: the detection confidence of the instance (default = -1)
-- :param state: str: the human-readable state of the instance
+- state: str: the human-readable state of the instance
-- :param color: tuple: the color used when drawing the instance bounding box
+- color: tuple: the color used when drawing the instance bounding box

 ### Attributes

 **Private**
-- self._bounding_box:  np.array(1, 4): the bounding box of the instance (left, top, width, height)
+- _bounding_box:  np.array(1, 4): the bounding box of the instance (left, top, width, height)
-- self._coordinates: np.array(1, 3): the world coordinates of the instance (...)
+- _coordinates: np.array(1, 3): the world coordinates of the instance (...)
-- self._id: int: the unique identification number of the instance
+- _id: int: the unique identification number of the instance

 **Public**
-- self.color: tuple: the color used when drawing the instance bounding box
+- color: tuple: the color used when drawing the instance bounding box
-- self.conf: int: the detection confidence of the instance (default = -1)
+- conf: int: the detection confidence of the instance (default = -1)
-- self.frame_index:  int: the index number of the frame that contains the instance
+- frame_index:  int: the index number of the frame that contains the instance
-- self.img_path: str: the path to the image that contains the instance
+- img_path: str: the path to the image that contains the instance
-- self.mode: str: human readable description of the instance mode ('bounding_box' or 'world_coordinates')
+- mode: str: human readable description of the instance mode ('bounding_box' or 'world_coordinates')
-- self.state: str: the human-readable state of the instance
+- state: str: the human-readable state of the instance

 ### Methods